Sweet Revenge (Generation X album): Release & formats

 The original 1979 recordings were first released retrospectively as an LP via the labels 'Empty Records' and 'Munster Records' in Europe in 1998.
 It was released via legal contractual obligation without the consent of Billy Idol or Tony James - the material's composers, and in the face of opposition from Idol, who believed the material it contained was unfit for the commercial market.
 The studio recording tapes that composed the first release came from Derwood Andrews, Generation X's former guitarist, who had parted company with Idol and James on bad terms at the time of the original recording sessions.
 Knowing there was opposition to the release of the material from Idol and James, Andrews named the album K.M.D. - Sweet Revenge (1998) referencing the subsequent LP Kiss Me Deadly which Idol & James had gone on to produce after he had left the band with a re-branded act and new personnel.
-An attempt to release 'K.M.D. - Sweet Revenge' in the United States was successfully legally blocked.
-A USA release of the same material from another audio source was issued four years later with Idol and James' consent as a part of the Generation X retrospective Anthology (2003).
+An attempt to release K.M.D. - Sweet Revenge in the United States was successfully legally blocked.
+An American release of the same material from another audio source was issued four years later with Idol and James' consent as a part of the 2002 Generation X retrospective Anthology.

-An expanded reissue LP entitled K.M.D. – Sweet Revenge Xtra (2004) was released in Japan, as a part of the "Derwood Andrews' tapes", without Idol & James' approval, featuring alternate mixes, this record also contains different studio variations of the songs "Rock On" and "Your Generation," together with two live songs recorded at a gig in December 1978.
+An expanded reissue LP entitled K.M.D. – Sweet Revenge Xtra (2004) was released in Japan, as a part of the "Derwood Andrews' tapes", without Idol & James' approval, featuring alternate mixes, this record also contains different studio variations of the songs "Rock On" and "Your Generation", together with two live songs recorded at a gig in December 1978.